-Best answer: When it comes to picking a cellular plan for your iPad Air 4, iPad mini 5, 8th-generation iPad, or iPad Pro model, you need to weigh your options because the choices vary.
+Best answer: When it comes to picking an iPad cellular plan for your iPad Air 4, iPad mini 5, 8th-generation iPad, or iPad Pro model, you need to weigh your options carefully because the choices vary depending on where you live.

 Wi-Fi only vs. Wi-Fi + Cellular